hype8912/return_rates/README.md

 # Return Rates

 A collection of deposit rates for banks, crypto, and other institutions I've accumulated since January 2020.
 The information contained here is focused for the average consumer.
 If you have $100,000 you may have to dig into the rates more for higher interest.
-I currently do not list rates for youth, student, business, HSA, or IRA accounts.
+I currently do not list rates for business, HSA, or IRA accounts.
 This may become available in the future.
+I've recently started tracking youth and student accounts.
+The data will start to be populated.

 [Sortable Table Viewer](https://codepen.io/hype8912/full/JjvPGgz)